zerda/skopeo/docs/skopeo-copy.1.md

 **--dest-registry-token** _Bearer token_ for accessing the destination registry.

+**--retry-times**  the number of times to retry, retry wait time will be exponentially increased based on the number of failed attempts.

 ## EXAMPLES

 To just copy an image from one registry to another: